When it comes to hurricane preparedness, it’s essential to remember our pets rely on us to ensure their safety during natural disasters.

 Hurricane season officially kicks off on June 1 and runs until November 30, but that doesn’t mean dog parents should wait until a hurricane watch is announced to prepare a pet emergency plan.

-As a pet industry professional, I saw the problems many dog parents experienced when they did not have a pet emergency plan or the proper emergency pet supplies when I volunteered to help manage an emergency hurricane pet shelter area in support of the Hawaiian Humane Society last year (2021).
+As a pet industry professional, I saw the problems many dog parents experienced when they did not have a pet emergency plan or the proper emergency pet supplies when I volunteered to help manage an emergency hurricane pet shelter area in support of the Hawaiian Humane Society in 2021.

 After learning what to do with your dog during a hurricane with these hurricane preparedness and safety tips, you are going to be extra prepared for hurricane season and demonstrate amazing responsible dog parenting.